cpliakas/composer-manager-docs/README.md

 dependencies required by contributed module:

 * Visit `admin/modules` and enable / disable the modules that have dependencies
-* Change into the directory that the composer.json file was generated in as noted in the UI
+* Change into the the "Composer File Directory" as configured in Composer Manager's settings page which is where the consolidated `composer.json` file was generated
 * If necessary, [download and install](https://github.com/composer/composer/blob/master/doc/01-basic-usage.md#installation)
   the Composer tool
 * Run `php composer.phar install --no-dev` on the command line, replace